Common Bit Manipulation Techniques

 boolean f = ((x ^ y) < 0); // false

-If the first six techniques are not very useful, the seventh technique is quite practical, utilizing the sign bit of two's complement encoding.
-The most significant bit of integer encoding is the sign bit; the sign bit of a negative number is 1, and for a non-negative number, it is 0.
-By leveraging the properties of XOR, you can determine if two numbers have opposite signs.
+If the first six techniques are not very useful, the seventh technique is quite practical.
+It utilizes the sign bit of two's complement encoding.
+The highest bit in integer encoding is the sign bit: negative numbers have a sign bit of 1, non-negative numbers have a sign bit of 0.
+Using the properties of XOR, you can determine if two numbers have opposite signs.

 int[] arr = {1,2,3,4};